-Open Windows Media Player, then either tap or click Finish to sync automatically, or tap or click Finish, then tap or click the Sync tab to choose files manually.
+Open Windows Media Player, and then either tap or click Finish to sync automatically, or tap or click Finish and then tap or click the Sync tab to choose files manually.

 There are many sync options you can experiment with.
 To see them, and follow these steps:

 If your device's storage capacity is more than 4 gigabytes (GB), and your entire Player Library can fit on the device, Windows Media Player will automatically sync unless you choose to manually sync.
 If you keep the automatic sync option, you can either choose which files to sync or you can have the entire Player Library copied to the device.

 Every time you connect your device to your PC while Windows Media Player is running, the Player automatically updates the contents of the device to mirror the contents of the Player Library.

 For example, if you rip a CD to your Player Library, that album will automatically be copied to your device the next time you connect it to your PC.
 Likewise, if you delete items from your Player Library, those items will also be deleted from your device the next time you connect it to your PC.

 Even if your device is set up to sync automatically, you can still choose which items are automatically synced.